brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/developer_guide.md

 X_Green_Filtered = list(OrderedDict.fromkeys(X_Green_Filtered))
 ~~~~~~~

-Since very similar values are obtained for the Y coordinate, we count the number of filtered elements in the X coordinate arrangement and duplicate the first Y coordinate until the quantity of the X coordinate arrangement in elements equals.
-Finally obtaining the desired filtered coordinates.
+Since very similar values are specified for the Y coordinate, we count the number of elements filtered in the X coordinate array and double the first Y coordinate until the number of marine elements is equal to the size of the Y coordinate array and the coordinates X be the same.

+Finally, the filtered coordinates are obtained, this being what is desired.
 ~~~~~~
 #Counting the number of pixels each coordinate
 number_X_Green = len(X_Green_Filtered)